ArnauPrat/furious/README.md

 END_FURIOUS_SCRIPT

 ```
-which would produce the following simple execution plan
+which would produce the following simple execution plan, which would join tables Position and Velocity, and for each joined entity, would run the update position system.

 ```
 - foreach (4) - "UpdatePosition ()"